Coming Home (Lonestar album)

-Coming Home is the sixth studio album by American country music group Lonestar, released in 2005 on BNA Records.
+Coming Home is the seventh studio album by American country music group Lonestar, released in 2005 on BNA Records.
 This album produced two singles for them on the Billboard Hot Country Songs charts: "You're Like Coming Home" (No. 8) and "I'll Die Tryin'" (No. 43).
 Both of these songs were originally recorded by the Canadian country band Emerson Drive on their 2004 album What If?.